Netflix/chaosmonkey/docs/How-to-deploy.md

 chaosmonkey schedule --no-record-schedule --max-apps=10
 ```

-#### Try to terminate an instance
+#### Terminate an instance

-You can test out that instance termination is working by using the same terminate command:
+You can manually invoke Chaos Monkey to terminate an instance.
+For example:

 ```
 chaosmonkey terminate chaosguineapig test --cluster=chaosguineapig --region=us-east-1